GSA/digitalgov.gov/content/events/2019/11/2019-11-19-intro-ab-testing-cop.md

 ---
 slug: intro-ab-testing-cop
-title: "An Introduction to the A&#x2F;B Testing Community"
+title: "An Introduction to the A&#x2F;B Testing Community of Practice"
 summary: 'We know there are many ways to use A&#x2F;B testing to inform decision making at your agency – this is a quick introduction on the many ways CFPB has used it to improve UX across their website&#46; '
 featured_image:
   uid: